 A string, identifying the runtime to use as a base for the Flatpak app.
+By default, Flatpaks build with Briefcase will use the org.freedesktop.Platform runtime.

-The Flatpak runtime and SDK are paired; so, both a flatpak_runtime and a corresponding flatpak_sdk must be defined.
+The Flatpak runtime and SDK are paired; so if you define flatpak_runtime, you must also define flatpak_sdk.